ndelvalle/oports/README.md

 #### is_port_open(ip: IpAddr, port: u16) -> bool

-Check if the given port is open for a given IP address.
+Check if the given port is open for a specified IP address.

 ```rust
 use oports;